 To change your service project’s internal access:

-3. Choose the level of access you want to give and select Change.
+Under Channel access, select the level of access you want to give and select Change.

-Your service project's internal access level sets who can search, view, and add notes to the service project and its customer requests, when they’ve logged into your Jira site.
+Your service project's access level sets who can search, view, and add notes to the service project and its customer requests, when they’ve logged into your Jira site.

 Internal access does not affect how customers access and submit requests to your service team, either through email or the customer portal.
 To change how customers access your service team, read more about setting customer permissions.